INCOMING FRESHMEN: FREQUENTLY ASKED QUESTIONS - ACADEMICS

 What about Math Honors?

 Most freshmen take Algebra 1.
-Students who want Algebra 1 Honors must take the Math Placement Test at Molloy on Saturday, May 13, 2017.
+Students who want Algebra 1 Honors must take the Math Placement Test at Molloy (which is typically held in May).
 This is the only way students can qualify for Algebra Honors.

 My child is taking the Algebra 1 Regents this June at the end of eighth grade.
 Will he/she be placed in Geometry?